alicolville/snippet-shortcodes-premium/readme.txt

 1.0 - All Snippet Shortcodes Premium features have now been moved into this plugin.

 == Changelog ==

+= 1.0.1 =

+* Improvement: Added auto updater - so updates can automatically be served from snippetshortcodes.yeken.uk

 = 1.0 =